aj-archipelago/cortex/README.md

 - `PORT`: The port number for the Cortex server.
 Default is 4000.
 The value can be set using the `CORTEX_PORT` environment variable.
 - `storageConnectionString`: The connection string used for accessing storage.
 This is sensitive information and has no default value.
 The value can be set using the `STORAGE_CONNECTION_STRING` environment variable.

-The `buildPathways` function takes the config object and builds the `pathways` object by loading the core pathways and any custom pathways specified in the `pathwaysPath` property of the config object.
-The function returns the `pathways` object.
+The `buildPathways` function takes the config object and builds the `pathways` and `pathwayManager` objects by loading the core pathways and any custom pathways specified in the `pathwaysPath` property of the config object.
+The function returns the `pathways` and `pathwayManager` objects.

 The `buildModels` function takes the `config` object and builds the `models` object by compiling handlebars templates for each model specified in the `models` property of the config object.
 The function returns the `models` object.